|Need a professional

 There are 7 basic rules of capitalization in APA, but there are exceptions!

 (see page 165-170 of the 7th edition of the Publication Manual of the American Psychological Association)

 - Words beginning a sentence (treat the first word after a colon that begins a new sentence as if it were following a period)

 - Proper nouns and trade names

-- Titles of tests
+- Titles of tests and measures